Third man charged after violent Sydney protest

 Mr Latham was invited to speak at the church hall about parental rights ahead of Saturday’s NSW election.

-Police say the LGBTQI+ activists were attacked by a large mob which pelted them and police with glass bottles and other projectiles.
+Police say the LGBTQI+ activists were attacked by a large mob, who pelted them and police with glass bottles and other projectiles.

 A constable was injured and the riot squad was called in to disperse the out-of-control crowd.